Consultation concerning revised criteria

 Who can provide input?

-All people, companies and institutions who are interested in taking part in the development work of Nordic Ecolabelling criteria for Copy and Printing Paper including the Basic Module and Chemical Module for Paper Products can provide us with their opinions and comments.
+All people, companies and institutions who are interested in taking part in the development work of Nordic Ecolabelling criteria for Textiles, skins/hides and leather can provide us with their opinions and comments.
 We would appreciate if you kindly distribute information about this review to whom it may concern.

 How can comments be sent in?